-1.16 Essential Features and Outcomes of a Developmental Child Care and Protection Policy
+1.16 Essential Features and Outcomes of a Developmental Child Care and Protection Policy b.
+It must prioritise parental support and family-strengthening initiatives, as development and protection start, and are sustained in the home.

 In terms of the law and the science, the child care and protection system should exhibit the following features: